getappmap/appmap_swagger-ruby/README.md

 This gem provides a Rake task called `swagger` that generates [Swagger 3](https://swagger.io/specification/) (aka OpenAPI) YAML from [AppMap](https://github.com/applandinc/appmap-ruby) data.

 It depends on an NPM package called [@appland/appmap-swagger](https://www.npmjs.com/package/@appland/appmap-swagger), which does most of the heavy lifting of converting AppMaps to Swagger.

-This gem adds the Rake task and some niceties such as Rails integration.
+To the NPM package, this gem adds:

+* A Rake task - Normally configured as `appmap:swagger`.
+* Rails integration - For example, default configuration of the application name.
+* Swagger "diff" - Smart comparison of the current revision Swagger YAML to a base revision.

 # How it works